 You can remove the old bulb by opening up the front top part of the sewing machine – it may have a screw at the back or sides.
 Loosen it with a screwdriver and take off the cover part.

 Take out the old bulb by pressing it up and turning it to the left.
 To put the new on, just press and turn to the right.

-What to do if – something is broken inside
+What to do if – something is smashed inside

-If there is anything broken inside the machine, it would not run smoothly at all – the belt may have worn out, clutch is done with, the feed dogs may be damaged, brackets and springs maybe bent or damaged, the bobbin case or hook maybe broken.
+If there is anything smashed inside the machine, it would not run smoothly at all – the belt may have worn out, clutch is done with, the feed dogs may be damaged, brackets and springs maybe bent or damaged, the bobbin case or hook maybe cut.
 You will have skipped stitches, fragmented stitches and all such problems.

 If this happens on a modern home sewing machine you may find it difficult to repair it yourself – you will have to take it to the repair shop.
 Some parts may be costly and some may even be unavailable.
 You will be better off buying a new machine.
-This depends on your repair shop and how much they would charge you for replacing broken parts, and availability of replacement parts.
+This depends on your repair shop and how much they would charge you for replacing smashed parts, and availability of replacement parts.

 On old metal machines, you can replace the parts after opening them up.
 Those machines can be opened and taken down to their bare frame and then replace most of the parts – if you are a reasonably good sewing machine mechanic.